Relationship intelligence in B2B outreach

 how relationships benefits B2B outreach

-Relationship intelligence is crucial for demand generation and sales teams because it helps them move away from a one-size fits all approach and allows them to find more effective inroads to their target accounts.
+Relationship intelligence is crucial for demand generation and revenue teams because it helps them move away from a one-size fits all approach and allows them to find more effective inroads to their target accounts.
 In turn, this boosts their chances of reaching their revenue goals.

 1. Bridging the buyer-seller gap in B2B sales